Collaborations

 • Hand Surgery Division: Under the leadership of Dr. David Ruch, this division integrates efforts from Surgery and Orthopaedic Surgery to advance hand and upper extremity care through research and education, offering complex interventions unique to the Carolinas.

-• Athletics Support: This program provides extensive coverage for local athletes, including game-day support and injury prevention programs.
-In 2023, expanded collaboration with Duke Athletics enhanced services like hydration testing and muscle physiology assessments.
-The revitalized Duke Female Athlete Program focuses on improving care for female athletes through a specialized team.
+• Athletics Support: This program offers comprehensive support for local athletes, including game-day assistance and injury prevention initiatives.
+Through expanded collaboration with Duke Athletics, enhanced services such as hydration testing and muscle physiology assessments have been introduced.
+Additionally, the Duke Female Athlete Program is dedicated to advancing care for female athletes, backed by a specialized team committed to their unique needs.

 • Family Medicine Sports Medicine: This program collaborates with Family and Sports Medicine, integrating faculty into orthopedic clinics for comprehensive patient care that combines general and specialized expertise.

-• Duke Sarcoma Center: This center is part of the Sarcoma Alliance for Research through Collaboration (SARC) and is co-directed by Dr. Brian Brigman and Dr. Richard Riedel.
-It treats over 2,000 adult and pediatric patients annually and researches to enhance care and improve sarcoma patients' survival rates and quality of life.
+• Duke Sarcoma Center: This center is an integral member of the Sarcoma Alliance for Research through Collaboration (SARC) and is co-directed by Dr. Brian Brigman and Dr. Richard Riedel.
+Serving over 2,000 adult and pediatric patients annually, it combines exceptional treatment with groundbreaking research aimed at improving sarcoma care, enhancing survival rates, and elevating patients' quality of life.

 Education

-The department is characterized by its dynamic, interdisciplinary faculty, many of whom hold dual appointments across various esteemed departments and schools.
-This collaborative model promotes groundbreaking research, advancing cutting-edge technologies, and comprehensive, patient-centered clinical care.
-By integrating orthopaedics with fields such as engineering, medicine, and business, the department continually drives innovation and establishes new standards in musculoskeletal health.
+Duke Orthopaedics stands out for its vibrant, interdisciplinary faculty, many of whom hold dual appointments across renowned departments and schools.
+This collaborative approach fosters groundbreaking research, drives the development of cutting-edge technologies, and delivers comprehensive, patient-centered clinical care.
+By seamlessly integrating orthopaedics with fields such as engineering, medicine, and business, the department consistently pioneers innovation and sets new benchmarks in musculoskeletal health.

-• Certificate in Theology and Health Care/Occupational Therapy Doctorate: This unique three-year program combines theological insights with occupational therapy training.
+• Certificate in Theology and Health Care/Occupational Therapy Doctorate (OTD): This unique three-year program combines theological insights with occupational therapy training.
 Students earn a Certificate in Theology and Health Care from Duke Divinity School alongside an OTD, emphasizing compassionate care for individuals facing health challenges.

-• Occupational Therapy Doctorate (OTD): The OTD program focuses on innovative education, research, and collaboration, preparing graduates for leadership roles in healthcare.
-It highlights the significance of meaningful occupations for well-being and equips students to meet diverse patient needs through evidence-based practices.
+• Occupational Therapy Doctorate (OTD): The OTD program focuses on innovative education, research, and collaboration, preparing graduates for leadership roles in the healthcare field.
+It highlights the significance of meaningful occupations for well-being and equips students to meet patient needs through evidence-based practices.

 • Vision Rehabilitation Certificate: This specialized 14-week program trains occupational therapists to assist individuals with vision impairments, including a 350-hour fieldwork experience.
 Developed by experts at Duke Eye Center, graduates emerge as certified specialists in vision rehabilitation.